jakejarvis/hugo-mod-twemoji/README.md

 </script>
 ```

-After building the site this script will turn into something like:
+After building the site this small script will turn into something like:

 ```html
 <script>